Argentine beef producers say talks with government to intensify over export halt

 It said Fernandez "expressed the need for a quick solution and understanding for domestic supply, in order to lift the export suspension measure."

+Government representatives did not respond to inquiries from Reuters regarding the meeting.
+Argentina is the world's No. 5 meat exporter, with most of its shipments destined for China.

-Argentina, whose economy is in recession, has had very high inflation for years.
-According to official data, the country accumulated a 17.6% increase in consumer prices in the first four months of the year and a 46.3% rise in the last 12 months.
+The country, in recession since 2018, has had high inflation for years.
+According to official data, Argentina experienced a 17.6% increase in consumer prices in the first four months of this year and a 46.3% rise over the last 12 months.

 With congressional elections looming at the end of the year, beef prices are a sensitive political issue in a country where grilling meat is considered something of a national pastime.